Hiddensee: Geology

+Overview

 The island of Hiddensee is, from a geological perspective, a very young landscape and was formed during the last ice age about 12,000 years ago.
 The ice age left behind here a Young Drift landscape.
 As a result of thawing inland ice, the underlying land rose and the hollows filled with water; the predecessor of what became the Baltic Sea, Ancylus Lake emerged.
 As a result, only protruding ridges like the Dornbusch remained visible, as islands.
 The overall shape of the coast in the southern area of the Baltic Sea was formed during the Littorina Transgression about 7,000 to 2,500 years ago.
 Around 5,000 years ago, the sea level attained its present level and the Dornbusch and two older island cores became islands.
 4,500 years ago the salt water currents from the North Sea were sharply reduced.
 The Baltic has slowly become less salty since.
 As a result of coastal erosion (land denudation, drift and deposition) the islands changed to their present shapes over the course of time.
 For example, the former three island cores were joined to one another by accretion.
 This process still carried sand away from the north of the Dornbusch.
 In 2000, 60,000 m3 of till twice broke off from the northern tip of the Hiddensee in the area of the Toter Kerl and collapsed into the sea.
 On average the cliff edges of the Dornbusch recede about 30 cm per year.
 In mid-March 2004 another 10,000 m3 collapsed into the sea.
 Geologically seen the Hiddensee is a region undergoing constant change.
 The landmasses carried away from its northern tip are washed up again at the southern end and on the east side of the Schaproder Bodden.
 This has caused the formation of two geologically recent spits at the southern end of the Gellen: the Alter Bessin und Neuer Bessin.
 The Alter Bessin began to appear about 300 to 400 years ago and was already over 3 mi long by the middle of the 19th century.
 Since then it has barely grown.
 On the other hand, the Neuer Bessin which appeared in 1900 is growing by 30 to 60 m annually and is already 3 km long.
 Meanwhile, a third Bessin is emerging.
 Even the southern tip is growing as a so-called windwatt into the Schaproder Bodden.

+Hills, ravines and other natural forms

+From the highlands in the north to the lowlands in the south, there are the following mountains, gorges and shapes (altitude above sea level in parentheses, rounded):